-There is a big playground and porta potties (e.g. temporary toilets) near the big lake.
+There is a big playground and porta potties (e.g. temporary toilets) near the lake.

 We went in winter and there were relatively few people.
-In fact, the birds waaaaay outnumbered the people there.
+In fact, the birds outnumbered the people there.

-Got our first glimpse of New Zealand eels in a small stream when we left the park through the stadium entrance (There is a carpark there).
+Got our first glimpse of New Zealand freshwater eels in a small stream when we left the park through the stadium entrance (There is a carpark there).
 Circled the spot in red.

 There were many eels swimming lazily in the clear water.
 We would have missed them entirely if not for the other curious people looking over the bridge.

-Alternative picnic spot:
+Alternative picnic spot

 We had our picnic lunch at one of the big tables by the rugby grounds.
-Undisturbed by the park’s winged residents.
+Undisturbed by the park’s numerous winged residents.

-From the map, you can see a few entrances.
-We parked our car along the Great North Road.
-There is a tram running around the outside perimeter of the park.
-You can take it at the Museum of Transport or MOTAT for $2 per adult.
+Where there is a small tram running around the outside perimeter of the park.
+You can take it at the Museum of Transport (or MOTAT) for $2 per adult.
 The zoo is also very close to this park.